-According to Shawn Plank, MD, an integrative medicine physician with the University of Pittsburgh Medical School Centre for Integrative Medicine you need to take a whole body approach to treat arthritis pain.
+According to Shawn Plank, MD, an integrative medicine physician with the University of Pittsburgh Medical School Centre for Integrative Medicine you need to take a whole-body approach to treat arthritis pain.
 Plank says that your lifestyle plays a major role in reducing joint pain.
 It is advisable to lose weight so that it cannot put pressure on joints which can result in joint pains.

-You should discuss about your condition with your physician so that you can know which supplements suit you.
-This is because some joint supplements can cause allergies, interact with other drugs and can have harmful side effects.
+You should discuss your condition with your physician so that you can know which supplements suit you.
+This is because some joint supplements can cause allergies, interact with other drugs, and can have harmful side effects.

 Plank recommends the following supplement for joint pain:

+- Glucosamine sulphate/Chondroitin Sulphate: Glucosamine is usually found naturally in the joint cartilage.
+The supplements are usually made from shells of crabs, shrimps, and lobsters.
+Glucosamine helps in slowing down the breakdown of cartilage, reduce joint pain and help in improving the joint mobility.
 Chondroitin is also found in the bone and cartilage.
-Chondroitin sulphate supplements are usually made from cow trachea and pork by products.
+Chondroitin sulfate supplements are usually made from cow trachea and pork by-products.
 Chondroitin helps in reducing joint pain and inflammation, improving joint function and slowing down the progression of osteoarthritis.
 Chondroitin also helps in keeping the joints lubricated by helping the cartilage to retain water.

 - Vitamin D3: Vitamin D promotes the absorption of Calcium which is used by the bones.
-Vitamin D can be found in many types of food such as orange juice, sardine, dairy products, fortified cereals and egg yolk.
+Vitamin D can be found in many types of food such as orange juice, sardine, dairy products, fortified cereals, and egg yolk.
 Vitamin D can also be made in your body when you are exposed to direct sunlight.
-Vitamin D can also be found in form of supplements.
+Vitamin D can also be found in the form of supplements.

-Joint Pain Supplements – What to consider?
+Joint Pain Supplements – What to Consider?

 Before taking any joint pain supplement you should ensure it has proof of solving your problems, the supplements can be found in large pharmaceuticals, the product has little or no side effects, the product gives you building blocks for the joints and ingredients of the product have been tested and are of quality.

-- Shawn Plank, MD, integrative medicine physician, University of Pittsburgh Medical School Center for Integrative Medicine.
+Shawn Plank, MD, integrative medicine physician, University of Pittsburgh Medical School Center for Integrative Medicine.

-- Arthritis Foundation: "Tip-offs to Rip-offs, Common Therapies to Consider, Supplement Guide-Osteoarthritis, Supplements to Avoid."
+Arthritis Foundation: "Tip-offs to Rip-offs, Common Therapies to Consider, Supplement Guide-Osteoarthritis, Supplements to Avoid."

-- Natural Standard: "The Authority on Integrative Medicine."
+Natural Standard: "The Authority on Integrative Medicine."

-- WebMD Medical Reference: "How Much Calcium?"
+WebMD Medical Reference: "How Much Calcium?"

 Rozendaal, R. Annals of Internal Medicine, Feb.
 19, 2008, vol 148: pp 268-277.